dalel487/su2hmc/README.md

 	mpirun -n<nproc> ./su2hmc <input_file>
 	```

--	`nproc` is the number of processors, given by the product of `npx npy npz npt`
+-	`nproc` is the number of processors, given by the product of `npx npy npz npt`.
 -	If no input file is given, the programme defaults to midout.
 The default name is a historical one which goes back
     generations to the early days of Lattice QCD.

 ### Input parameters
 A sample input file looks like
 ```
-0.00200	1.7	0.1780	0.00	0.000	0.0	0.0	500	20	1	1	100
+0.002   1.7	0.1780	0.00	0.000	0.0	0.0	500	20	   1        1       100
 dt	    beta	akappa	jqq	c_sw	fmu	aNf	stepl	ntraj	istart	icheck  iread
 ```
 where
-- `dt` is the step size for the update
+- `dt` is the step size for the update.
-- `beta` is the inverse gauge coupling, given up to three significant figures
+- `beta` is the inverse gauge coupling, given up to three significant figures.
-- `akappa` is hopping parameter, given up to four significant figures
+- `akappa` is hopping parameter, given up to four significant figures.
-- `jqq` is the diquark source, given up to three significant figures
+- `jqq` is the diquark source, given up to three significant figures.
 - `c_sw` is the clover coefficient.
-Leave as zero for an unimproved action
+Leave as zero for an unimproved action.
-- `fmu` is the chemical potential
+- `fmu` is the chemical potential.
 - `aNf` is ignored but remains for legacy reasons.
 Originating in the Cornell group when Ken Wilson was still there,
         that molecular dynamics time-discretisation artifacts can be absorbed into renormalisation of the bare
-        parameters of the lattice action
+        parameters of the lattice action.
 - `stepl` is the average number of steps per trajectory.
-For a single trajectory it times dt should equal 1
+For a single trajectory it times dt should equal 1.
-- `ntraj` is the number of trajectories
+- `ntraj` is the number of trajectories.
-- `istart` signals a hot start (>=1) or cold start (<=0)
+- `istart` signals a hot start (>=1) or cold start (<=0).
 - `icheck` is how often to print out a configuration.
-We typically use 5 and tune for 80% acceptance rate
+We typically use 5 and tune for 80% acceptance rate.
 - `iread` is the starting configuration for continuation runs.
-If zero, start without reading
+If zero, start without reading.

 The bottom line of the input is ignored by the programme and is just there to make your life easier.
 Blank space does not matter, so long as there is some gap between the input parameters in the file and they are all